 - Apple’s Mac OS still doesn’t support writing capabilities from NTFS drives.
 It means that if you have an NTFS formatted pen drive connected to your laptop, you can only read files.
 Copying/Cutting not permitted.
 This NTFS read capability is available only from MAC OSX and upwards.
 Linux too suffers from compatibility issues.
 But recent gen Linux support both read/write for NTFS.

 - Android still doesn’t support NTFS read/write capabilities natively.
 But yes it is possible via certain simple tweaks which we will show you below.

 - Most SD cards/pen drives still come formatted in FAT32.
-After coming across all the advantages NTFS provides over the older format you might be wondering why.
-Actually till date most Camera, MP3 player and even DVD/Blu Ray player supports only FAT32 format.
-Hence the SD cards and pen drives come formatted in FAT32 format to make the life of average users hassle free.
+After coming across all the advantages, NTFS provides over the older format you might be wondering why.
+Actually, till date, most Camera, MP3 player, and even DVD/Blu Ray player support only FAT32 format.
+Hence the SD cards and pen drives come formatted in FAT32 format to make the life of average users hassle-free.

-You now know exactly what NTFS and FAT32 means.
-So let’s move onto the real deal i.e. how to enable NTFS support for Android.
-We will be providing you with two processes – one is targeted at those geek who have already rooted their devices and the other for the standard user who doesn’t like to root their android smartphones.
+You now know exactly what NTFS and FAT32 mean.
+So let’s move onto the real deal, i.e. how to enable NTFS support for Android.
+We will be providing you with two processes – one is targeted at those geeks who have already rooted their devices and the other for the standard user who doesn’t like to root their Android smartphones.